 This is testimony time.
 Let me confess to you, my relationship with Africa was not always smooth.
 I had my share of doubts and fears to face in order to give my country of origin a place in my heart.

 I grew up connected to the food and family culture but still felt somehow disconnected from the country.
 Never taught I will want to visit, wander over there.
 But look at me today, founding a brand that advocates for my Africa.
 We grow, we experience, we learn and we try to do better than yesterday.

 I hope my story resonates with some of you guys and will spark in you the will to tackle whatever is holding you back from giving your origin country a big place in your heart.

 Let’s start at the beginning.

 So let me share with you why I felt disconnected and how my mindset shifted.

 Why did I feel disconnected from Benin growing up in Europe?

-I used to hate my African parent’s origin country!
+I used to hate my African parent’s country of origin!

 Yep, this African queen you see today used to not want to go back to Africa at all.
 I left Benin at 7 years old.
 Effectively back in the days, before my 20 years old, I associate Benin with the context that leads to me moving to London with my family: the death of my mother.
 Because of this, I was not ready to go back to visit Benin or be interested in learning more about it.
 Facing my trauma and seeing this country from a gentle point of view was not one of my purposes.